jparrill/ztp-the-hard-way/docs/connected-ZTP-flow-hub-deployment.md

 First we need to deploy the OpenShift Hub:

-- if you already did this step, continue on [ACM Deployment](#acm-deployment-connected)
+- if you already did this step, continue on [ACM Deployment Connected](#acm-deployment-connected)
 - If not, please go here and follow the [instructions for the OpenShift Hub Cluster](/docs/prerequirements/ocp4-ipi-deployment.md), then continue on [ACM Deployment Connected](#acm-deployment-connected)

 ## ACM Deployment Connected